- Ocean Diamond

 $5,995 to $14,296

-Arrive in Ushuaia, a small town at the "end of the world" surrounded by rugged peaks and glaciers, and transfer independently to your conveniently located hotel.
+Arrive in Ushuaia, a small town at the "end of the world" surrounded by rugged peaks and glaciers, and transfer to your hotel.
 The following day, in the afternoon, the Expedition Team gets you settled aboard your ship as you sail into the Beagle Channel to start your Antarctic expedition.

 Group transfer from hotel to ship.
 Embarkation will occur in the late afternoon, after which your vessel will sail down the historic Beagle Channel.
 This historic channel transects the Tierra del Fuego archipelago in the extreme south of South America.
 Expect an air of excitement as you depart for the world’s most southern continent!